arikrupnik/the-heir/heir-structure.md

 Close
 -----
-Tom surveys the empty storage unit with satisfaction, rolls down the door, gets in the car (Claire is waiting in the passenger seat) and drives away with the few heirlooms he decided to keep packed into the suitcase, which is visible through the tailgate.
+Tom surveys the empty storage unit with satisfaction, rolls down the door, gets in the car (Claire is waiting in the passenger seat) and drives away with the few heirlooms he decided to keep packed into the Suitcase, which is visible through the tailgate.

 Characters